OUTLINE OF 18TH CENTURY ASTRONOMY

 1715 - Halley discovers 'Baily's beads' during solar eclipse

-1715 - Halley does first calcs of ground track of solar eclipse
+1715 - Halley does first accurate calcs of solar eclipse path

 1716 - Halley shows aurora rays converge by perspective effect